 Racing oil runs in his veins and his current ride of choice is a McLaren P1 GTR.

-Canepa moved into his current 70,000 sq. ft.
+Bruce Canepa moved into his current 70,000 sq. ft.
 Scotts Valley facility in 2006 and for any petrolhead, it’s Nirvana and showcases some of the raddest cars in Petroldom.
 There is so much to see that we asked Bruce to choose his Top 10 from all the cars on display and they are presented here: everything from the famed So-Cal Speed Shop Coupe that ran both at Bonneville and the drags in the very early fifties to the Porsche 917/10 of 1972 and the 1985 Rothmans Porsche 962C.
 It’s an amazing to-die-for, must-see collection.

 Canepa is not just a showroom though, or even a museum, its also houses one of the world’s most respected restoration shops that not only meticulously restores historic racecars but also offers setup and race support, meanwhile, Bruce still does all the final testing.
 Well, he would wouldn’t he?
-Racing oil runs in his veins and his current ride of choice is a McLaren P1 GTR.
+Racing oil runs in Bruce's veins and his current ride of choice is a McLaren P1 GTR.